 An Aid for Addictive Thinking

 You tend to set goals for yourself when you have hobbies.
-As you progress in these fun activities, you will likely become more focused on maintaining and achieving the goals you have set for yourself.
+As you progress in these healthy and fun activities, you will likely become more focused on maintaining and achieving the goals you have set for yourself.

 Heal Your Healthy Reward System

 At the beginning of recovery, the reward system in a person’s brain is still recovering from the effects of addiction.
-This can cause the person to not be able to find satisfaction in anything other than drinking or using.
+This can cause the person not to be able to find satisfaction in anything other than drinking or using.

 Over the course of recovery, sobriety helps the reward system heal.
 Hobbies can actually aid in this process by having results the person can see and quantify.
-The rewards system in the brain then becomes more healthy and begins properly producing dopamine during other fun and productive activities — rather than only when the person is engaging in substance abuse.
+The rewards system in the brain then becomes healthier and begins properly producing dopamine during other fun and productive activities — rather than only when the person is engaging in substance abuse.

 Make Connections & Build a Support Network